Learn to tell venomous snakes look-alikes from the real deadly ones with this guide before you go and conquer the wild or your backyard.

 I am barefoot more often than not, especially when I’m outside.
-The other day while I was walking down a path in the woods I came very close to stepping on a water snake while it was peacefully sunbathing.
+The other day while I was walking down a path in the woods, I came close to stepping on a water snake while it was peacefully sunbathing.

 1. Eastern & Western Diamondback Rattlesnakes

-The Eastern Diamondback is located in Eastern and Southeastern states and the Western Diamondback is located in Southwestern desert land.
+The Eastern Diamondback rattlesnake is located in Eastern and Southeastern states and the Western Diamondback is located in Southwestern desert land.
 You can find them hanging out in places like dry pine flatlands, sandy woodlands, and in coastal scrub habitats.